-An introduction to the basic principals and of diesel engines and systems.
+3 Hours (2-4) An introduction to the basic principles and of diesel engines and systems.
 Prerequisites: DEMR 1329

 DEMR 1310 - Diesel Engine Testing and Repair I

 Introduction to testing and repairing diesel engines including related systems and specialized tools.
 Learn to identify, inspect, test and measure, and disassemble engine parts.
 Prerequisites: DEMR 1329